nguyenthanhan/real-scale-solar-system/README.md

 ### 🎮 Interactive Controls

 - **Advanced Camera Controls**: Navigate the solar system with intuitive mouse controls
-- **Adjustable Simulation Speed**: Control the pace from 1x (real-time) to 100,000x with smooth slider control
+- **Extreme Simulation Speed**: Control the pace from 1x (real-time) to 10,000,000x with smooth slider control
+- **Real-Time Conversion Display**: See exactly how much real time corresponds to simulation time
 - **Click to Explore**: Click on any planet or the Sun for detailed scientific information
+- **Smart Modal Management**: Planet labels automatically hide when viewing detailed information
 - **Responsive Design**: Fully responsive layout that works across all devices

 ### 🔬 Scientific Accuracy